spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ssl-certificates.md

 # Force-enable it here, because we'll add our certificate files there.
 traefik_ssl_dir_enabled: true

-# Tell Traefik to load our custom configuration file (certificates.yml).
+# Tell Traefik to load our custom ssl key pair by extending provider configuration.
-# The file is created below, in `aux_file_definitions`.
+# The key pair files are created below, in `aux_file_definitions`.
-# The `/config/..` path is an in-container path, not a path on the host (like `/matrix/traefik/config`).
+# The `/ssl/..` path is an in-container path, not a path on the host (like `/matrix/traefik/ssl`).
 Do not change it!
-traefik_configuration_extension_yaml: |
-  providers:
-    file:
-      filename: /config/certificates.yml
-      watch: true
+traefik_provider_configuration_extension_yaml:
+  tls:
+    certificates:
+      - certFile: /ssl/cert.pem
+        keyFile: /ssl/privkey.pem
+    stores:
+      default:
+        defaultCertificate:
+          certFile: /ssl/cert.pem
+          keyFile: /ssl/privkey.pem

 # Use the aux role to create our custom files on the server.
 # If you'd like to do this manually, you remove this `aux_file_definitions` variable.